-No matter when it was built, they often still left those "1904" or "1906" patent dates on the tags, and the license sticker dates didn't change much.
-Little did they suspect that it would create so much confusion a century later (if you don't believe this, look at the Ebay auctions showing 1906 as the build date on about half the Victrolas listed).
+Little did they suspect that these printed and stamped dates would create so much confusion a century later (if you don't believe this, look at the Ebay auctions showing 1904 as the build date on about half the phonographs listed).

-At the end of this introductory section, you can follow the simple instructions to date most Victor and Victrola phonographs in a matter of minutes.
+At the end of this introductory section, you can follow the simple instructions to determine the production date of many Victor and Victrola phonographs in a matter of minutes.

 Now, let's look at value...